 The following populations and services are exempt from copays:

-- Pregnant Women including pregnancy-related services up to 60 days post-partum;
+- Pregnant Women including pregnancy-related services up to one year post-partum;

 - Children under age 21;